 Steer Remote will be offered to the public in early 2019.
 This turnkey product enables any piece of heavy equipment to be operated remotely.
-The Steer remote product is usually used in hazardous working environments like; explosives, radioactivity, avalanches, mudslides, etc. Operators are located up to 10 kilometers away from the machines they are running.
+The Steer remote product is usually used in hazardous working environments like; explosives, radioactivity, avalanches, mudslides, etc. Operators can be located thousands of kilometers away from the machines they are running.

 Steer believes fully autonomous construction equipment through other manufacturers will be offered to the public in 5+ years.
 This in spite of the efforts through big companies such as Caterpillar, Komatsu, Hitachi and others are making in the field.